JorgenVatle/paylike-vue/README.md

 # Paylike Vue
 A Vue wrapper for the [Paylike SDK](https://github.com/paylike/sdk).
-Makes importing and interacting with the Paylike SDK more seamless and Vue-like,
+Makes importing and interacting with the Paylike SDK more seamless and Vue-like.

 ## Installation
 ```bash